Mitcheljager/apexdata/README.md

 ```
 https://www.apexdata.gg/api/[your_api_key]/weapons/sort/[weapon_category]/[data_type].json
 ```
 For example: `.../weapons/sort/pistols/damage-per-second.json`.
-The values are separated with dashes `-`, even though the values might have underscores `_`.
+The values are separated with dashes `-`, even though the values might have underscores `_`. `all` Can be used to sort by all categories.

 You can also retrieve weapons by any of it's values.
 ```